openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/inference-devices-and-modes/npu-device/remote-tensor-api-npu-plugin.rst

 #################################################

-The classes that implement the ``ov::RemoteTensor`` interface are the wrappers for native API memory handles (which can be obtained from them at any time).
+The classes that implement the ``ov::RemoteTensor`` interface are the wrappers for native API memory handles, which can be obtained from them at any time.

 To create a shared tensor from a native memory handle, use dedicated ``create_tensor``, ``create_l0_host_tensor``, or ``create_host_tensor`` methods of the ``ov::RemoteContext`` sub-classes.